-Classes included in the Therapeutic Riding Division are divided into two subdivisions: maximum assistance and minimum assistance.
+Classes included in the Equestrian with Disabilities Division are divided into three subdivisions: maximum assistance and minimum assistance and independent.
 The parent or guardian is responsible to consult with their child's health care professional to determine the appropriate level of assistance.
 Riders should be placed in the class that is most appropriate for their ability.

 Maximum assistance - riders in this division are those riders who require two or more aides (leader or 1 or 2 side walkers).
-Horse must remain under the control of the leader with an attached lead at all times.
+Horse must remain under the control of the leader with an attached lead at all times

 Minimum assistance - riders in this division are those riders who only require one aide (leader or side walker).